- 1. YALE SCHOOL OF MEDICINE APPLICATION FOR FINANCIAL AID

 - MARRIED AND TO BE MARRIED STUDENTS:

-For all students applying for institutional financial aid, you must submit a complete signed copy of your 2017 tax return, including all schedules and W-2 forms.
+For all students applying for institutional financial aid, you must submit to the Financial Aid Office directly a complete signed copy of your 2019 tax return, including all schedules and W-2 forms.
 Applicants that do not and are not required to file a tax return can submit the Student Non-Tax Filer Statement (see #6 below).
-If you are married or engaged you must also provide your spouse or fiancée's information.
+If you are married or to be married this academic year you must also provide your spouse or future spouse's information.